iifl-logo

 o checked the stage classification as at the Standalone Balance Sheet date as per definition of default;

-a) We draw attention to Note No. 43 to the Standalone Financial Statements which states that the registration of the Company as a Non Banking Finance Company stands cancelled by the Reserve Bank of lndia on account of erosion of its net worth.
+a) We draw attention to Note 43 to the Standalone Financial Statements stating that the registration of the company as a Non- Banking Finance Company stands cancelled by the Reserve Bank of India due to erosion of its net worth.

 Information Other than the Standalone Financial Statements and Auditors Report thereon